Toric $G$-Fano Threefolds: Toric G-Fano Threefolds.

-\begin{scase}{\sc there are two vertices of $P$ on $\pi$.} Then every vertex on $\pi$ gives us the orbit.
+\begin{case}{\sc there are two vertices of $P$ on $\pi$.} Then every vertex on $\pi$ gives us the orbit.
 So we have only one additional orbit of order two.
-Thus $v(P)=4$ and we are in the case when $\rk \Cl (X_\Sigma) =1$ again.
+Thus $v(P)=4$ and we are in the case of $\rk \Cl (X_\Sigma) =1$. \end{case}